Pedro-H108/Pick-Key-Game/README.md

 ## Technologies

-HTML, CSS, JavaScript, and PHP were the technologies used.
+HTML, CSS, JavaScript and PHP were the technologies used.

 ## The Game